Mohamad1234567891/yay-shield/README.md

 ## Security Model

-`yay-shield` is a pre-installation risk scanner.
-It is not a perfect malware detector and does not claim to prove that a package is safe or unsafe.
+`yay-shield` is a pre-installation security review layer for AUR installs.
+It is built to detect dangerous installer behavior, risky packaging choices, weak supply-chain practices, and common compromise patterns before the package is installed.

-It is designed to:
+It is designed to help users:

-* Catch common malicious and suspicious AUR patterns
+* Avoid packages with highly dangerous install behavior
-* Expose risky package behavior before installation
+* Detect suspicious or compromised-looking AUR build scripts before execution
-* Reduce the chance of blindly executing malicious PKGBUILDs
+* Identify weak packaging practices that attackers could abuse
-* Give users clearer security context before trusting an AUR package
+* Prefer safer official repository packages when available

-It cannot guarantee safety against every possible attack, especially attacks hidden in large upstream source trees, compiled binaries, generated code, runtime behavior, or intentionally evasive build systems.
+* Make faster and better-informed decisions before trusting AUR packages

-For best results, use `yay-shield` together with normal security practices:
+`yay-shield` is especially useful because AUR packages execute build and install logic from user-maintained repositories.
+A malicious or compromised package can do serious damage if dangerous behavior is not noticed before installation.

-* Prefer official repository packages when available
+For best results, treat `yay-shield` as a strong pre-installation review tool:

-* Avoid unknown, abandoned, or newly submitted packages when possible
+* `LOW`, `MEDIUM`, and `HIGH` findings usually mean “review this” rather than “do not install.”
-* Prefer packages with pinned sources and valid checksums
+* One or more `CRITICAL` findings means installation is strongly discouraged.
-* Avoid running untrusted build scripts as your main user
+* A risk score of `540` or higher means installation is strongly discouraged, even without a `CRITICAL` finding.
-* Keep your system updated
+* Official repository alternatives are usually safer than AUR variants when they provide the same software.

 ## License